jmichault/ipcam-100-dok/en/index.md

 * Faru `cd /opt/media/mmcblk0p1;./install.sh`

-* The camera resumes, now: (° 1 ° 1
+* The Reboots camera now:

     * You can connect to the URL _https://IP_ (user _admin_, password _ismart21_).